NICrichard/Webmaster-v3/README.md

 = 3.0 =

-- Releashed: December 01, 2018
+- Released: January 2019
   - Changed boxed view to full screen width view.
   - Upgraded Bootstrap to version 4.0 with FlexBox.
+  - Changer over to the KingComposer page builder system.
   - Better SEO compliant.
   - Increased accessibility coding.
   - Improved and increased customizer functionalities.
   - More modern and refined color scheme customization choices.
   - Updated all underpinning scripts for functionality and security.
-  - Preparation for Gutenberg Editor and WordPress 5.

 = 2.1 =